inidun/Project-PM-minutes-and-notes/monthly_meeting_agendas_and_minutes.md

 1. Review our mode of working
    1. Using the kanban.
 Useful?
 How to make more dynamic?
+   1. Consolidate all project-related data in GitHub.
+(How?)
    1. Other changes needed?
 Should we meet more often (next year), or in a different way?